moebiussurfing/ofxSoundDevicesManager/README.md

 # ofxSoundDevicesManager

 # OVERVIEW
 **openFrameworks** add-on to provide audio basics to any ofApp.
 Easily handles selected system sound devices.
 Currently Windows only and Input devices only.
+Note that can´t be used without ofxSurfingImGui, or using ofxGui instead!

 <details>
 <summary>WIP</summary>

 - ONLY MS WINDOWS YET.
-SHOULD ADD macOS / Linux APIs ENGINES.
+SHOULD ADD macOS / (MAYBE) Linux APIs ENGINES.
-- USING MS DIRECTSHOW.
+- NOW I'AM USING THE MS DIRECTSHOW API.
 ASIO OR WASAPI HAS NOT BEEN TESTED BUT SHOULD WORK.
 - CURRENTLY USING ONLY INPUT YET.
-INTENDED TO BE USED ON AN AUDIO ANALYZER.
+INTENDED TO BE USED MAINLY ON AN AUDIO ANALYZER.
 - DEVICES OUTPUT SELECTOR SEEMS NOT WORKING YET.
 USES THE DEFAULT DEVICE.
+- SOUND FILE PLAYER GOES THROUGH THE DEFAULT OUTPUT.
+BUT IT´S FEEDING THE DETECTOR ENGINE FINE.
 - COMPATIBLE WITH ofxSurfingAudioPlots FOR STYLED WAVEFORM PLOT.
 </details>